- Form a Company Now! +

 Merchant services have become increasingly important for start-ups in the information age.
-In the past, start-ups would market their product or services in their local area and many accepted only cash or checks for payment.
+In the past, before the prevalence of online sales, start-ups would market their product or services in their local area and many accepted only cash or checks for payment.

 The world of commerce has since undergone colossal changes, however, and the entrepreneurs of today understand their client base is now all over the world, with information at the touch of a button.